ivashev/dexcelerate-frontend-test-task/README.md

 #### WebSocket Event Issues
 - **scanner-pairs event**: Sometimes the WebSocket connection doesn't receive the `scanner-pairs` event properly.
 This means real-time updates for new token pairs might not work consistently.
 The event handler is there in the code, but the connection seems flaky.

-### 🔧 What We're Working On
-- Fixing the priceUsd type mismatch
-- Adding proper sorting for Token and Exchange columns
-- Implementing market cap filtering (once the API supports it)
-- Making the WebSocket connection more reliable

 ## Directory Structure

 ```